Allatoona High School

-Allatoona High School is one of eighteen public high school in the Cobb County School District.
+Allatoona High School is one of eighteen public high schools in the Cobb County School District.
 The institution opened in the fall of 2008 and is currently the newest high school in the district.
 It is located in suburban Acworth, Georgia, north of Atlanta, in the United States.
 The school is named after the nearby Lake Allatoona.

 History

 Allatoona High School opened in Fall 2008.

 Demographics

 The demographic breakdown of the 1,785 students enrolled for the 2019–2020 school year was: